-- Maximum ET from corn, soybean, and cotton was 0.252, 0.26, and 0.224 in./day, respectively.
-Whole season ET for corn, soybean, and cotton was 19.0, 21.7, and 14.5 in., respectively.
-The lower cotton ET was due to its lower LAI compared to soybean and corn. - Half-hour estimates of ET from all crops were most correlated with solar radiation ($R^2 = 0.77$) vs. air temperature ($R^2 = 0.34$) and vapor pressure deficit ($R^2 = 0.53$) in this study that was conducted in the sub-humid climate of the Delta. - Overall, daily EWUE in all three crops followed the LAI growth patterns.
-Higher rates of EWUE were achieved in all three crops during the peak LAI stages of those crops. - The EWUE in corn (53 kg CO2/ha per mm of ET) was greater than that of soybean (43 kg CO2/ha per mm of ET) which was greater than that of cotton (24 kg CO2/ha per mm of ET). - The corn crop's grain production WUE (expressed as the ratio of the grain weight to the amount of ET) was 26 kg/ha per mm of ET.
+- Half-hour estimates of ET from all crops were most correlated with solar radiation $[R^2 = 0.77]$ vs. air temperature $[R^2 = 0.34]$ and vapor pressure deficit $[R^2 = 0.53]$ in this study that was conducted in the sub-humid climate of the Delta. - Overall, daily EWUE in all three crops followed the LAI growth patterns.
+Higher rates of EWUE were achieved in all three crops during the peak LAI stages of those crops. - The EWUE in corn [53 kg CO2/ha per mm of ET] was greater than that of soybean [43 kg CO2/ha per mm of ET] which was greater than that of cotton [24 kg CO2/ha per mm of ET]. - The corn crop's grain production WUE [expressed as the ratio of the grain weight to the amount of ET] was 26 kg/ha per mm of ET.
 The WUE of soybean seed production was 9 kg/ha per mm of ET, and that of cotton lint yield was 3 kg/ha per mm of water. - The authors conclude that the results from this study can be used to make decisions about the proper crop mix to use in the Miss.
 Delta to achieve increased WUE while also sequestering more CO2 in cropping systems.
 These results also indicate that C4 corn is a more efficient user of water that are C3 soybean and cotton crops.

-These results should no be misconstrued to mean that C_3 crops should be tossed out in favor of C_4 crops, but they do suggest the logical question of "Why not work at changing major C_3 crop plants to C_4 plants?" so that WUE of all crops can be increased.
+These results should no be misconstrued to mean that C3 crops should be tossed out in favor of C4 crops, but they do suggest the logical question of "Why not work at changing major C3 crop plants to C4 plants?" so that WUE of all crops can be increased.
 That does seem logical on the surface.
-However, according to a statement in the article titled "Integrating C_4 photosynthesis into C_3 crops to increase yield potential" by Covshoff and Hibberd (Curr.
-Opinion in Biotechnology 2012, 23:209-214), "Owing to complex changes associated with C_4 photosynthesis, it is no understatement to define this conversion as one of the Grand Challenges for Biology in the 21st Century."
+However, according to a statement in the article titled "Integrating C4 photosynthesis into C3 crops to increase yield potential" by Covshoff and Hibberd, "Owing to complex changes associated with C4 photosynthesis, it is no understatement to define this conversion as one of the Grand Challenges for Biology in the 21st Century."
 They "outline the challenges of installing a C4 system and assess how new approaches and knowledge may help achieve this goal."
 And of course, this task will require sophisticated and complex genetic engineering techniques and methodology.
-But this endeavor just might be worth the effort when the economic and societal benefits are taken into account; i.e., a reduction in wasteful photorespiration by C3 plants that might be converted to C4 plants could result in a significant increase in useable yield from these plants.
-(Caveat: Since the above article was published 7 years ago, it is likely that numerous strides have been made in reaching this goal.)
+But this endeavor just might be worth the effort when the economic and societal benefits are taken into account-i.e. a reduction in wasteful photorespiration by C3 plants that might be converted to WANNAMSSON WE Gesult in a significant increase in Dec. useable yield from these plants. ([Caveat: Since the above article was published several years ago, it is likely that numerous strides have been made in reaching this goal.

-At least producers in the Midsouth who irrigate using water from the declining MRVAA should take note of how selection of a rotation partner with soybeans can affect the amount of product that is produced with a unit water, and the efficiency of that production.
+At least producers in the Midsouth who irrigate using water from the declining MRVAA should take note of how selection of a rotation partner with soybeans can affect the amount of product that is produced with a unit of water, and the efficiency of that production.